shanegibney/learningRuby/README.md

 :this_and_that
 ```

 Symbols are scalar values objects used as identifiers, mapping immutable strings to fixed internal values.
 "Symbols are objects with names" - Jim Weirich, but we could also say they are values with names.
-42 is the symbol for 42ness for teh quantity 42.
+42 is the symbol for 42ness for the quantity 42.

 Interpreters and compilers have the idea of a symbol table.
 This stores the name of things an interpreter or comiler knowns about.
 It stores the name of the symbol, the id and what that symbol points to.